simplyandyg/everythingschoolforgot/posts/writing-ideas.md

 5. Empathy

 Next 5
-6. Deep work and focus
+6. Deep work and focus (and saying no)
 7. Critical thinking - https://twitter.com/therealjohntan/status/1483799497125859332?s=20
 8. Exercise?
 9. Do the right thing
-10.
+10. Self regulation and self discipline

+Next 5
+11. Conflict resolution
+12. How to figure out if you like something or actually want to do it - see frameworks
+13. Patience

 - Sleep, exercise, diet